docmcfly/boostrap5EventCalendar/README.md

 #### Parameter:
 * "#calendar"  is the &lt;div> tag selector
 * "en" is the language (Currently english and german are supported.)
-* "{}" can contains additional properties. (by example: you can add a new language or you can change colors.)
+* "{}" can contain additional properties. (by example: you can add a new language or you can change colors.)
 * "[]" is an array with your events.

 ### Here is a greater example